 To Free Your Mind, Let Go Of Your Mara (Demons)

 If you want to be free in life you have to let go of all the things you’re clinging on to.
 Letting go of those things is one of the best ways to quiet your mind.

 You have to just accept things the way you are.
 And you have to see things for what they are.

 When you observe your temptations, your desires, your anger, and other mental states with pure consciousness they will lose all power over you.

 At first the fears came strong.
-I experienced anxiety and fear filled my mind.
-But I simply observed the fear mindfully.
+I experienced anxiety.
+Fear filled my mind.
+Then I simply observed the fear mindfully.

 When you cling on to those “attachments” you’re trying to force your view on the world, rather than just letting things be.